danbarnes/danbarnes.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-I'm a journalist at heart and by training, a techie by trade and a sometimes a songwriter in my spare time.
+I'm a journalist at heart and by training, a techie by trade and a sometimes-songwriter.

-I manage a content management system and support and advance reporting, editing and design tools in <a href="http://startribune.com" target="_blank">Minnesota's largest newsroom</a>.
+In <a href="http://startribune.com" target="_blank">Minnesota's largest newsroom</a>, I manage whatever content management system is currently ours for newsgathering and print purposes and I research CMS options for the future.
+I also support and advance other tools for reporting, editing and design.
+I speak journalism and IT and I do a lot of translating back and forth.
+I'm a builder, working as needed in VBscript and Javascript and Applescript and (horrors!) the Windows command shell script language.
+A newsroom our size is a factory, not an artisan's workshop.

 Where to find me:
 <br/>